 Rodent monitoring stations can be collected from the GSGSSI offices in Stanley, Falkland Islands, prior to departure for South Georgia.

-If the vessel will not be calling in the Falklands prior to landing in South Georgia, it is the responsibility of the vessel to ensure that alternative rodent monitoring stations are in place, and that these are acceptable to GSGSSI.
+If the vessel will not be calling in the Falklands prior to landing in South Georgia it is the responsibility of the vessel to ensure that acceptable alternative rodent monitoring stations are in place.
+Contact GSGSSI to check requirements.